baowuyu/linkedge-websocket-sdk-c/doc/linkedge_websocket_protocol.md

 ## Device register
 - client->server
-- The device which connect to LinkEdge first time need to register device information from LinkEdge
+- The device which connect to LinkEdge for the first time need to register device information from LinkEdge.

 - command format